-In family-centered practice, families are recognized as experts in determining what is best for themselves and their children.
-Agencies and professionals enter into partnerships with families and youth, who are given equal voice in all aspects of policy, program, and service design; decision-making; implementation; and evaluation.
+In child welfare practice, families are recognized as experts in determining what is best for themselves and their children.
+Agencies and professionals may enter into partnerships with families and youth to give them a voice in all aspects of policy, program, and service design; decision-making; implementation; and evaluation.
 Effective family engagement occurs when child welfare practitioners actively collaborate and partner with family members throughout their involvement with the child welfare system, recognizing them as the experts on their respective situations and empowering them in the process.
 Family engagement is a prerequisite for helping the family achieve its goals, particularly reunification.
 The following resources address how to understand and fully engage families in child welfare services and include State and local examples.

-The Child and Family Practice Model Program Manual
+The Child and Family Practice Model Program Manual (CAPP)

 California Partners for Permanency (2016)